RickvBork/railns.NetX/line_creation/README.md

 ## Main

 This python file is used to run the algorithms.
-After you run main.py, you will be asked to:
-Please select the files you want to load, and you will be given two options: \
+After you run main.py, you will be asked to select the files you want to load, and you will be given two options: \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 North Holland \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Netherlands \
 After you choose either 1 or 2, specific .csv files will be loaded, and Networkx will be used to generate specific graphs.
 Now, you can choose which of the algorithms you would like to run: \